Puppy Bowl: Other features

 For the 2014 edition of the Puppy Bowl, the tenth anniversary of the show, First Lady Michelle Obama opened the show with footage of puppies being "trained" for the Puppy Bowl on the South Lawn of the White House.
 Police dogs appeared on the field when the national anthem was played.
 Returning as the official "tweeter" of the show was Meep the cockatiel.
 The dwarf cat Lil Bub was added as a "commentator" broadcasting from a Chicago studio.
 In reference to the Super Bowl's halftime show with Bruno Mars, Keyboard Cat "played" his song "Locked Out of Heaven" during the halftime show.
 The half-time show also featured 30 kittens toppling dominoes and a kitten "parachuting" onto the field.
 To increase interactivity with fans of the show, the Puppy Bowl X online site allowed fans to play a "Fantasy Puppy League" (similar to fantasy football) featuring the 2014 puppies, gave fans the chance to vote for the "Most Valuable Puppy" during the event, and gave viewers the opportunity to post photos of their own animals and Puppy Bowl parties via Instagram.
 Entertainment Weekly reporter James Hibbered commented on the changes by noting, "Animal Planet is simply embracing viral-video favorites and ratcheting up the sports-spoof silliness to a new level this year."

-Animal Planet established a "Puppy Bowl Experience" at the Discovery Times Square exhibition space.
-The "experience" included a 15000 sqft area where people could play with puppies, a recreation of the Puppy Bowl set, and advertising sponsor areas.
+Animal Planet hosted a "Puppy Bowl Experience" at the Discovery Times Square exhibition space in New York City, which included a 15000 sqft area where people could play with puppies, a recreation of the Puppy Bowl set, and advertising sponsor areas.
+The event was an homage to the NFL Experience (now Super Bowl Experience), a fan attraction hosted.in the Super Bowl's host city prior to the game.
+Super Bowl XLVIII was hosted in East Rutherford, New Jersey that year, but the NFL elected to host an outdoor festival along Broadway and Times Square rather than the usual indoor event.

 An emphasis on adopting pets from shelters became a focus of the show in 2014 as well.
 A total of 33 shelters from 18 states and the territory of Puerto Rico supplied shelter animals (dogs, cats, hamsters, etc.) for the Puppy Bowl.
 All the animals on the show (except for the penguins) are shelter animals, and usually all are adopted by the time the show airs.
 Throughout the program, updates on the status of each of the adopted puppies was given.
 Throughout the program, however, the adoption journey of Rosie (now named Scout), a three-month-old Chihuahua/terrier mix, was followed from her arrival at the shelter to her life with her new family.